Revealed Preference Analysis Under Limited Attention: Theoretical Results

-System \eqref{eq:MIP} contains a straightforward test for the models constructed.
-The first line implements the idea that the chosen alternative is better than any other alternative that is in the consideration set.
+System \eqref{eq:MIP} presents a straightforward test for the class of models we constructed.
+The first line implements the idea that the chosen alternative is better than any other alternative in the consideration set.
 The second line states that DM only considers alternatives if they are in $\Gamma(B_i)\subseteq B_i$.
-The third line controls for the important observation about limited attention emphasized by \cite{de2021bounded}.
-Note that the first three lines of the system \eqref{eq:MIP} together specify a MIP formulation for the \cite{de2021bounded} test of the generic CLA model.
-Thus, we only need to include the part corresponding to the minimal cardinality of consideration set restriction.
-This is done by the last line which ensures that the DM considers at least the assumed number of alternatives.\footnote{ Note that if one wants to modify the theory so that there is heterogeneity in the minimal cardinalities for the consideration sets it is enough to modify the last line of equation \eqref{eq:MIP} as shown in the Appendix \ref{sec:het}. } Finally, we constitute that finding a solution to equation \eqref{eq:MIP} is necessary and sufficient for the rationalizability of the data set.
+The third line guarantees that DM is paying attention to the chosen alternative.
+The forth line controls for the important observation on limited attention emphasized by \cite{de2021bounded}.
+Note that the first four lines of the system \eqref{eq:MIP} together specify a MIP formulation for the \cite{de2021bounded} test of the generic CLA model.
+Thus, we only need to include the part corresponding to the attention floor.
+This is done by the last line.

+It is evident that the conditions in system \eqref{eq:MIP} are necessary for rationalizability of the data with $k^{th}$-order CLA model.
+The following theorem shows that they are also sufficient.

 \begin{thm} A data set $(\gB,\C)$ is rationalizable with $k^{th}$-order CLA if and only if there is a solution to equation \eqref{eq:MIP}. \end{thm}